Voluntary Benefits 101: How they can benefit employers and employees

 Benefits that yield returns

 If employers utilize voluntary benefits for all the above reasons, then the next logical question is: Do they work?
 The answer is yes.
-In fact, there are several studies that show voluntary benefits have a positive impact on employees — and provide returns for employers as well.
+There are several studies that show voluntary benefits have a positive impact on employees — and provide returns for employers as well.

 Employees turning to their employers for more help

-While voluntary benefits may seem like nice-to-haves, in the wake of the pandemic, they are rapidly becoming must-haves.
+While voluntary benefits may seem like nice-to-haves, they are rapidly becoming must-haves.
 The COVID-19 crisis revealed how benefits help (or hinder) employees during challenging times.
-And today, many employees are demanding and expecting their employers to offer more assistance across a range of issues.
+And in the wake of the pandemic, more employees are demanding and expecting their employers to offer more assistance across a range of issues.

-Voya data has also found that 68% of millennials agree or strongly agree that they are not able to pay down their debt as quickly as they want to because of inflation.11 To help address this concern, employers can set up a Student Loan Repayment Program (SLRP).
+With U.S. student loan debt topping $1.7 trillion in 2023 — and an average student loan balance of $37,853 — younger employees may value student loan assistance programs.11 To help address this concern, employers can set up a Student Loan Repayment Program (SLRP).
 One SLRP option enables companies to make direct after-tax contributions to the servicers of their employees’ student loan debt.

 The employer is — in effect — making loan payments on behalf of the employee, but since the money is considered income for the employee, both the employer and employee must pay taxes.
 This solution helps employees pay down their debt more quickly and, in turn, direct more of their income toward other saving and spending needs.